davechendatascience/bedSheetFoldingRobot/README.md

 ## 🙏 Acknowledgments

-- YOLOv8 for backbone architecture
+- YOLO architecture by Ultralytics
-- Vision Transformer for global context modeling
+- Vision Transformer by Google Research
-- PyTorch for the deep learning framework
+- PyTorch by Facebook Research
-- VIA for annotation tools
-- RealSense for depth data collection

----

-**Note**: This project is actively maintained and updated with the latest deep learning techniques for optimal keypoint detection performance.